Ease Stenosis Pain

 Sometimes resting for a limited time can help ease stenosis pain; however, resting too long may make pain worse.
 After resting, doctors suggest low-impact aerobic activity such as bicycling.

-Surgery may help people when spinal stenosis causes persistent pain despite other treatment or is disabling.
+Surgery may help people when spinal stenosis is causing persistent pain despite other treatment, is causing nerve damage, or is disabling.
 Surgery is performed on involved areas of the spine.
 One common procedure, called decompressive laminectomy, helps enlarge the spinal canal to help relieve nerve pressure.
 Surgery helps reduce pain in many people, but some people get worse or stay the same.
 If you have severe spinal stenosis, ask your doctor if you should consider surgery.

 Try to prevent spinal compression fractures naturally.
 Ask your doctor if you should take calcium and vitamin D supplements.
 And if so, ask how much and how often.
 Do gentle weight-bearing exercises 2 or 3 times a week.
 If you have osteoporosis, you may need prescription bone-building meds such as bisphosphonates.
 Commonly prescribed bisphosphonates include Actonel and Atelvia (risedronate), Boniva (ibandronate), and Fosamax (alendronate).
+Other medicines are also available.
 Ask your doctor.